Fragtality/PilotsDeck/README.md

 **Value Format**: These common Options work as described, but you can have separate Options for Active & Standby Value with the **Different Format** Checkbox.
 If not checked, the same Options are applied to both Variables!<br/><br/>

 **Font Settings**: Both Values will always use the same Font Settings.
-The **Style** can not be configured here: The Active Value is always drawn in Bold-Style and the Standby Value always in Regular-Style.<br/><br/>
+The **Style** can't be configured here: The Active Value is always drawn in Bold-Style and the Standby Value always in Regular-Style.<br/><br/>

-**Background**: In Addtion to the *Background Image*, this Action has an Additional *Swap Image* which is shown after the Button was pressed.
+**Background**: In Addition to the *Background Image*, this Action has an Additional *Swap Image* which is shown after the Button was pressed.
 The Duration is configured in ms with *Swap Active*.
 You could disable that Feature by using the same Image for Default and Swap.<br/><br/>

 If you want to use it on an Encoder so that you can both alter the Inner and Outer Knob with one Dial: Create an Encoder-Stack!
 Then configure the COM Radio Action as you want to use it and then copy & paste it in the same Stack.
 Configure the Commands for either the Outer and Inner Knob on the Left/Right Command and the Swap on the Touch Command.
 You can use the Format-Option on the Standby for Identification which Action (Knob) is currently selected - for Example with a ">" in Front for the Outer Knob and a "<" behind the Frequency for the Inner.<br/>
 You then can basically turn -> push -> turn -> tap to set and swap your Frequency on one Encoder!